 The role of Intuition in Organisational Functioning

 The intuition mentioned herein will not be for the purposes of organisations to predict the futures or scenarios accurately or systematically plan their strategies ahead.
-To do that, organisations need more objective, rational and systematic processes are practices in and prescribed for Strategic Foresight practices.
+To do that, organisations will need more objective, rational and systematic processes or practices in place as prescribed for Strategic Foresight practices.

 With a rapid pace of change that will exist in the foreseeable future of our world, time will be a commodity and to afford focus on environmental scans will be a luxury.
 This because the rate of change in processes, conditions and markets will likely be as fast as Foresight specialists or Decision-makers will be able to detect them.
 In such a situation, organisations will have to ask two questions:

 The answers are everything and everywhere respectively.
 This is where every employee of an organisation comes in, where each serves as a sensing node for possible signals of change or development.
 How this helps is that organisation gets a multi-lateral sense of the issues, concerns, developments and changes at multi-lateral levels, affecting all functions.